Phase diagram of the Hubbard model on a honeycomb lattice: A cluster slave-spin study: PHASE DIAGRAM

 The staggered magnetization $M$ with $U$ and $\delta$ being its parameters is plotted in Fig.~\ref{M-DOPE-U}, where the phase boundary between the AFM and PM states is delineated by $\delta_{M}(U)$.
 Obviously, $M$ maximizes at small dopings and large couplings.
 The phase boundary $\delta_{M}(U)$ shows a nonmonotonic behavior upon $U$ that may be connected to the crossover of $\Delta_{\text{AFM}}$ as $U$ increases.
 We also notice that $M$ saturates when $U>U_{\text{Mott}}$ at small dopings, reflecting that the physical properties in the AFM state are dominated by the underlying Mott transition in the half-filled PM state.

-The AFM energy gap $\Delta_{\text{AFM}}$ in the same parameter space is plotted in Fig.~\ref{DELTA-DOPE-U}, where the phase boundary $\delta_{M}(U)$ still holds, denoting that there is a single direct and continuous phase transition from a PM semi-metal to an antiferromagnet.
-The phase transition is in the Gross-Neveu-Yukawa universality class, Eq.~\eqref{DELTA-U}.
+The AFM energy gap $\Delta_{\text{AFM}}$ in the same parameter space is plotted in Fig.~\ref{DELTA-DOPE-U}, where the phase boundary $\delta_{M}(U)$ still holds, denoting that there is no intermediate states before the semi-metal-to-AFMI transition occurs.
 An overall crossover between the weak- and strong-coupling regimes can be observed in $\Delta_{\text{AFM}}$ when $U$ grows, at which $\Delta_{\text{AFM}}$ reaches its maximum, and the coupling $U_{c}$ for this crossover is highly $\delta$-dependent, in contrast to that in the square lattice case~\cite{zeng2021}.
 For $U>U_{c}$, the maximum of $\Delta_{\text{AFM}}$ occurs at $\delta \sim 0.075$, leading to an interesting vertical re-entrance behavior as $\delta$ increases, same as the square lattice case~\cite{zeng2021}.

-Combining Figs.~\ref{M-DOPE-U}, \ref{DELTA-DOPE-U}, and \ref{KAPPA-DOPE-U}, a phase diagram in the $U$-$\delta$ plane emerges in Fig.~\ref{DOPE-U-PHASES}.
+Combining Figs.~\ref{M-DOPE-U}, \ref{DELTA-DOPE-U}, and \ref{KAPPA-DOPE-U}, an overall phase diagram in the $U$-$\delta$ plane emerges in Fig.~\ref{DOPE-U-PHASES}.
 In contrast to the square lattice case~\cite{zeng2021}, the crossover $U_{c}$ in the AFM state at which $\Delta_{\text{AFM}}$ is maximized, symbolled by the red squares, is shown to be highly $\delta$-dependent.
-On the other hand, $U_{c}$ at $\delta=0$ is smaller than $U_{\text{Mott}}$ (red triangle), implying that at half-filling, the coupling strength separating the weak- and strong-coupling regimes is suppressed by long range AFM correlations~\cite{zeng2021}.
+On the other hand, $U_{c}$ at $\delta=0$ is smaller than $U_{\text{Mott}}$ (red triangle), implying that at half-filling, the coupling strength separating the weak- and strong-coupling regimes is suppressed by long-range AFM correlations~\cite{zeng2021}.
 The blue region in this figure enclosed by $\delta^1_{\kappa}(U)$ and $\delta^2_{\kappa}(U)$ is characterized by $M\neq 0$ and $\kappa<0$ with $\delta^1_{\kappa}(U)$ being the phase boundary between $M\neq 0$, $\kappa>0$ and $M\neq 0$, $\kappa<0$, and $\delta^2_{\kappa}(U)$ between $M\neq 0$, $\kappa<0$ and $M= 0$, $\kappa>0$.
 The region with $\kappa<0$ is extremely small compared to the square lattice Hubbard model~\cite{zeng2021}, and exists only in the vicinity of the phase boundary between the AFM and PM state and at intermediate $U$.
+It should be noted that the phase diagram has been greatly improved from the two-site to six-site schemes, since in the former case $U_{\text{AFM}}$ jumps from $2.75t$ at $\delta = 0$ to $25.5t$ at $\delta = 0.02$, while in the latter it almost continuously from $2.43t$ to $2.97t$.